yunze-li/PersonalBlog/source/_posts/ClearArchitecture2.md

   - Reading
 ---

 In last post we talked about programming paradigms and **SOLID** principles.
-This is far more than enough to understand about architecture, so today let's continue on "Design Principles" and see more of them that need to follow when thining like an architect.
+This is far more than enough to understand about architecture, so today let's continue on "Design Principles" and see more of them that need to follow when thinking like an architect.

 <!-- more -->